NotBlackMagic/VUHFRadio/README.md

 VUHF USB Radio Module

 This is a firmware for a VUHF Radio Module based on the AX5043.
-To achieve both VHF and UHF on the same board it uses two AX5043 IC’s.
+To achieve both VHF and UHF on the same board it uses two AX5043 ICs.

 Some characteristics of this firmware:
--	Costume AX5043 Library, Read/Write to it’s registers with a function to get or set each register
+-	Custom AX5043 Library, Read/Write to it’s registers with a function to get or set each register
 -	AX5043 Library Supports Multiple AX5043 Chips, multiple SPI Interfaces
 -	The MCU used is an STM32F103 and this firmware uses mostly the LL Library, except the VCP (Virtual COM) Library is using HAL
--	Command interface is based on AT commands with a custom interpreter Library
+-	Command interface is based on CAT commands similar to HAM Radios like from Yaesu or Kenwood

 Current version is tested and works with:
 - AX.25 Frames with HDLC and CRC handled in the radio.